Green Bay School Board hears from the public

 GREEN BAY, Wis.
-(WFRV) Monday Green Bay’s School Board will vote on how students will head back to school this fall.
+(WFRV) On Monday, Green Bay’s School Board will vote on how students will head back to school this fall.

 Sunday the public gave their input about the board’s incliniation to start the school year with fully off-site learning.